 A special afternoon tea English-style would not be complete without a famous Victoria Sponge

-LONDON: If you’re planning a wonderful English afternoon tea for an extra special occasion, perhaps a landmark birthday for your mom or grandmother or even a wedding anniversary, you’ll want to ensure it’s one to remember.
-With just a little effort it’s possible to take your afternoon tea to a whole new level, from cheese straws and sausage rolls to smoked salmon gravadlax and a warming cup of Darjeeling.
+LONDON: If you’re planning a wonderful English afternoon tea for an extra special occasion, you’ll want to ensure it’s one to remember.
+With just a little effort it’s possible to take your afternoon tea to a whole new level.
+Try cheese straws and sausage rolls, smoked salmon gravadlax and a warming cup of Darjeeling.

-Using gravadlax.
 A staple of any delectable afternoon tea is smoked salmon finger sandwiches.
-These delicate long pieces of sandwich are the perfect vehicle for smoked salmon and dill, providing just the right level of flavour without being too overpowering.
+These delicate long pieces of sandwich are the perfect vehicle for smoked salmon and dill.
+They just have the right level of flavour without being too overpowering.
 If you want a smoked salmon finger that’s more than just supermarket offcuts, we recommend using gravadlax.
 This Scandinavian dry-cured salmon is marinated for a long time in herbs to infuse into the fish for a more refined flavor.

-A classic Victoria Sponge.
 An extra special quintessential afternoon tea English-style would not be complete without a famous Victoria Sponge.
 If you’re hosting your own tea party at home, order one from Deliveroo.co.uk, it’s easy!
 Named after Queen Victoria by Anna, the Duchess of Bedford and one of Queen Victoria’s ladies-in-waiting, this light sponge was baked especially for Queen Victoria’s tea parties.
 Queen Victoria was particularly fond of sweet treats from chocolate and plain sponges to petit fours and pralines.
-Her sweet tooth almost certainly explains her 50-inch waistline!

 There’s no better way to impress your guests than by matching your food with your beverages.
 Afternoon tea isn’t just a meal, it’s an event.
 Give it the due care and attention it deserves and you will be richly rewarded!